scummvm/scummvm/doc/docportal/help/faq.rst

 Help!
 My game won't run!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Make sure your game is supported.
-Check the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on our website.
+Check the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on the ScummVM website, and the `Platform Overview <https://wiki.scummvm.org/index.php?title=Platforms/Overview>`_ page on the wiki.

 2. Check that you have all the required datafiles.
 See the :doc:`../use_scummvm/add_play_games` page for more information.

-3. Ask on the forums or on Discord whether your game is supported on the platform you're trying to play it on. :doc:`contact`
+3. Ask for advice on the ScummVM forums or on DIscord.
+See the :doc:`contact` page.

 4. If you think the game should run, and it doesn't, report it as a bug.
 See :doc:`report_bugs`.